Recommendations are dead. Execution is the new product.

 A real scaling decision looks at: current ROAS, margin tier, 30-day velocity, seasonality, day-of-week pattern, and pacing against the monthly budget.
 It weighs those together before moving a bid or a budget.

 Concretely: if a campaign is running 3.2x ROAS on a hero-tier product (high margin, high velocity), push budget up.
-If it's running 3.2x ROAS on a low-margin filler SKU during a normally-slow weekday, hold.
+If it is running 3.2x ROAS on a low-margin filler SKU during a normally-slow weekday, hold.
 Same ROAS, opposite move, because the context is different.

 The 2.1x to 4.2x turnaround